shay2301/FairnessPipeline-BankMarketing/README.md

     ├── __init__.py
     │
-    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    ├── data           <- Scripts to download or generate data │   └── load_data.py
     │
-    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    ├── features       <- Scripts to turn raw data into features for modeling │   └── features.py
     │
-    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    ├── modeling         <- Scripts to train models and then use trained models to make │   │                 predictions
-    │   ├── predict_model.py
+    │   ├── predict.py
-    │   └── train_model.py
+    │   └── train.py
+    |   |__ database.py -- this will dump predictions in the duckdb database
     │
     └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py